 This year's AGM contains resolutions that have been "requisitioned" - that is "proposed" - by a small group of shareholders (the "Requisitioning Shareholders").
-Despite the fact that the Company's performance is top ranked amongst its peers, these resolutions propose the extreme step of removing the current and experienced Board of Directors with a view to replacing them with entirely new directors, two out of three of whom have no experience as directors of a UK listed company.
-These are Resolutions 10 to 16.
+Despite the fact that the Company's performance is top ranked amongst its peers, these resolutions propose the extreme step of removing the current and experienced Board of Directors with a view to replacing them with entirely new directors, none of whom have experience as directors of a UK listed company.
+These are Resolutions 9 to 15.